Ashigarashimo District, Kanagawa

 Ashigarashimo District (足柄下郡, Ashigarashimo-gun) is a district of Japan located in western Kanagawa Prefecture, Japan.
-Most of the mountainous district is sparsely populated, and is part of the Fuji-Hakone-Izu National Park.
-The majority of the area of the city of Odawara was formerly part of Ashigarashimo District.
+Most sparsely populated mountainous districts are part of the Fuji-Hakone-Izu National Park.
+The majority area of the city of Odawara was formerly part of Ashigarashimo District.

 As of 2009, the district had an estimated population of 48,713 and a density of 346 persons per km2.
 The total area was 140.73 km2.